MrGr4v3/privacy-guide-pirate-chain/README.md

 Pirate Chain has different wallets that you can use to access the blockchain.
+Having a wallet is crucial in securing your ARRR.
+You may have heard the term "Not your keys, not your coins", this means the unless you control the private keys of the address, you are not gaurenteed ownership.

 ### Lite Wallet